 Pumdi Bhumdi (पुम्दी भुम्दी) village is a very beautiful village close to Nepal’s second largest city Pokhara.
-It is a small rural village visited by very few tourists also known as Pumdivumdi which offers a solitude and peace not found in the major tourist center.
+It is a small rural village visited by very few tourists also known as Pumdivumdi which offers solitude and peace not found in the major tourist center.

 Heading west from Phewa Lake the trails ascend and descend switchbacks.
 This destination is perfect for nature lovers to spot beautiful birds, butterflies and other species.
 Paragliding is also a regular activity.
 On the way to Pumbi Bhumdi from Pokhara, just off Siddhartha-Rajmarg Highway, you can also visit Davi’s Falls and Gupteshwor Mahadev cave.

-There you can find organized home-stay, tea houses, local food restaurants, small shops that sell water, snacks, sweets and cool drinks.
-In home-stay you may get facilities like shower, hot water, organic local food.
-You’ll find nice people, culture and feel the true nature.
+There you can find organized home-stay, tea houses, local food restaurants, and small shops that sell water, snacks, sweets and cool drinks.
+In the homestay, you may get facilities like a shower, hot water, and organic local food.
+You’ll find nice people, and culture and feel the true nature.

 Pumdi Bhumdi trekking

-Pumdi Bhumdi trek can be very memorable for nature lovers, a journey via the foothills of the Annapurna region.
-It is normally 3 days trek which offers views of beautiful scenery, Pokhara valley, small ethnic Gurung village, plains, paddy fields, view of mountain ranges such as Dhaulagiri, Machapuchhre, Hiuchuli, Lamjung Himal, Manaslu and Annapunra range.
+The Pumdi Bhumdi trek can be very memorable for nature lovers, a journey via the foothills of the Annapurna region.
+It is normally 3 days trek that offers views of beautiful scenery, Pokhara valley, small ethnic Gurung village, plains, paddy fields, view mountain ranges such as Dhaulagiri, Machapuchhre, Hiuchuli, Lamjung Himal, Manaslu and Annapurna range.

-Pumdikot is a place where you can find 51 feet tall Shiva Statue at the elevation of 1500 meters and temple height is 108 feet.
-No entry fees is required to enter.
-There are two ways to reach, drive from Lakeside or plan for a day hike.
+Pumdikot is a place where you can find 51 feet tall Shiva Statue at an elevation of 1500 meters and the temple height is 108 feet.
+No entry fee is required to enter.
+There are two ways to reach it, drive from Lakeside or plan for a day hike.
 Hiking from Pokhara to Pumdikot takes around 2 hours.

-The main occupation of most residents in Pumbi Bhumdi is agriculture, a significant percentage of the population hold government jobs and a smaller percentage involved in private jobs.
-Pumbi Bhumdi’s people goes abroad for study and work.
+The main occupation of most residents in Pumbi Bhumdi is agriculture, a significant percentage of the population holds government jobs and a smaller percentage is involved in private jobs.
+Pumbi Bhumdi’s people go abroad to study and work.
 The population is a mixture of diverse Nepalese castes and the main religions are Hinduism and Buddhism.